-Because the department is committed to facilitating the development of faculty, assistant professors are expected to do a modest amount of service activities, as compared with associate and full professors.
-Candidates for full professor should exhibit demonstrable leadership in service to the department, university, or profession.
+Because the department is committed to facilitating the development of faculty, assistant professors are expected to do only a modest amount of service activities, as compared with associate and full professors.
+Candidates for full professor should demonstrate leadership in service to the department, university, and profession.
+However, because service is not the primary responsibility of any faculty member in this department, it is not expected that promotion will be based primarily on such service activities.

-Because engagement has not been a primary responsibility of tenure-track or tenured faculty in the Department it has very rarely been considered as the basis of a nomination for promotion.
-But if tenure-track or tenured faculty were considered for promotion based on their excellence in engagement, they would be expected to demonstrate a record of highly impactful engagement-related activities in which they played a crucial role.
-These activities might involve a partnership with a specific community or organization outside the university in which there is a mutually-beneficial exchange of knowledge.
+Tenure-track or tenured faculty being considered for promotion based on their excellence in engagement would be expected to demonstrate a record of highly impactful engagement-related activities in which they played a crucial role.
+These activities might involve a partnership with a specific community or organization outside the university in which there is a mutually beneficial exchange of knowledge.
 For example, these faculty might provide evidence of developing and implementing evidence-based programs, interventions, or techniques that have positively affected the quality of life of people in a community.
 Alternatively, they might have formed partnerships with community, government, or public sector organizations that resulted in new laws or policies that improved people's lives, or they have been a leader in organizations that promoted substantial changes in professional practice nationally and/or internationally.